-Sex discrimination against men is just as unlawful as sex discrimination against women.
+Sex discrimination against men is just as unlawful as against women.
 It is also unlawful for a woman to discriminate against another woman because of their sex, and for a man to discriminate against another man because of their sex.
 If someone thinks you are the opposite sex and discriminates against you, this is covered by the Equality Act 2010.
-When someone discriminates against you because you associate with someone of a particular sex, this is covered under the equality act.
+When someone discriminates against you because you associate with someone of a particular sex, this is covered under the Equality Act.

 Under the Equality Act 2010, sex can mean either male or female, or a group of people like men or boys, or women or girls.
 Exceptions under the Act include occupational requirements, ‘combat effectiveness’, employing women only for supporting female victims of domestic violence.
 Further information can be found from the Equality and Human Rights Commission.

 Social collusion with stereotypes – perpetuating sex discrimination

 A cursory search engine query will return a profusion of statistics about sex discrimination from across the globe and within the UK.
 Successive pieces of legislation have failed to deliver anything resembling equity in the workplace, or in the social and domestic spheres.
 Organisations such as the World Bank, the UN and other intergovernmental bodies have launched initiatives like clockwork which have hardly made a dent in the inequity that the majority of women face on a daily basis.
 Most people would find it difficult to name five female scientists or five female film-makers.
 In countries where programmes to encourage more girls into education have taken off, they still face discrimination in traditionally male fields when it comes to getting a job.
 In some countries, even with universal education, girls are prevented from attending school.